 Arguably the most common reason for a car battery going dead is leaving the lights on.
 Given that the engine isn’t running, the lights are powered by the battery which can soon run dry.
 If this is the case, you may realise that when the car doesn’t start this is the reason.

 Nevertheless, there are signs that the battery is dead that you should keep in mind.
 If the engine cranks and turns over without starting, or doesn’t crank at all, you may just have a dead battery on your hands.
-Also, check if the lights are working, usually these won’t be functioning properly if the battery is dead.
+Also, check if the lights are working, usually there won’t be functioning properly if the battery is dead.

 Get the cables out

-This is obviously a short term solution, but using cables to start your car can get you from point A to B if you’re in a hurry and perhaps you’ve just come to the realisation your battery is done.
+This is obviously a short-term solution, but using cables to start your car can get you from point A to B if you’re in a hurry and perhaps you’ve just come to the realisation your battery is done.
 Having a set of cables in the boot in case of emergencies is always a smart move, and make sure you have some idea how to use them.
 They can buy you time while you figure out how you’re going to deal with the problem long term.

 Consider charging the battery yourself